google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 {{< /tab >}}
 {{< /tabpane >}}

-The output will look like:
+The page's opening body tag will look like this (assuming it is a section page):

 ```html
 <body class="td-section myclass anotherclass">